ABOUT SIERRA LEONE

 Sierra Leone National Flag

-Sierra Leone is situated on the West coast of Africa bordering Liberia and Guinea.
-The name Sierra Leone dates back to 1462, when a Portuguese explorer, Pedro de Sintra sailed down the coast of West Africa and named the country “Serra Leoa”, in reference to the range of hills he saw.
+Sierra Leone is situated on the West Africa bordering Liberia and Guinea.
+The name Sierra Leone dates back to 1462, when a Portuguese explorer, Pedro de Sintra sailed down the coast of West Africa and named the country “Serra Leoa” due to the shape and/or climatic conditions that he experienced.
 “Serra Leoa” meaning Lion Mountains.
 This later became known as Sierra Leone.

-Sierra Leone is currently divided into five administrative regions namely; Southern region, Eastern region, Northern region, North-West region and Western Area (Urban and Rural).
+Sierra Leone is currently divided into five administrative regions namely; Southern region, Eastern region, North-East region, North-West region and Western Area (Urban and Rural).

 The Government of Sierra Leone

-The Sierra Leone government is divided into three arms- the Legislative, the Executive, and the Judiciary.
-These organs are independent of each other but relates through checks and balances as enshrined in the constitution.
+The Sierra Leone Government is divided into three arms namely; the Legislative, the Executive, and the Judiciary.
+These organs are independent of each other but relates through checks and balances as enshrine in the constitution.

 The Legislative